Abubakar612/DSA-Scholarship-Management-System/README.md

 This project is developed using C++ and Data Structures & Algorithms to manage student scholarship records efficiently.

 ## Features
+-  User & Admin Panel
 -  Add and manage student data
 - Scholarship allocation system
 - Efficient data handling using DSA